-To complement this first validation study, two new and dedicated experiments are planned at JET during the next D-T campaign (DTE3) in 2023 and at the fission reactor TRIGA Mark II utilizing a closed-water activation loop (Fig. 18) [101].
+To complement this first validation study, two new and dedicated experiments are planned and are being executed: (i) at JET during the last D-T campaign (DTE3) in 2023, and, (2) at the fission reactor TRIGA Mark II utilizing a closed-water activation loop (figure 18) [109].

-The JET experiment will provide an integrated test in a real tokamak environment to be exploited for the validation of the codes and tools used for ITER assessment of water activation loads [76].
-After an initial feasibility study [100] and successful proof of concept tests following DTE2 in 2022, it has been recently decided to install two gamma spectrometers, i.e. sodium iodide (NaI) and bismuth germinate (Bi4Ge3O12) a.k.a.
-BGO scintillators, along with dosimeter (spherical ionization chamber), in the JET basement close to the cooling loop of the duct scraper of one of the neutral beam injectors (located on JET octant 4, as illustrated in Figure 18 (left)).
-These detectors will provide online and local measurements of the energy spectrum and gamma dose rate during JET operation (with our without plasmas).
-Detailed Monte-Carlo particle transport and material activation calculations have been performed to prepare the experiment, optimize the detectors.
-The experimental data will be used to validate multi-physics modelling methodologies in view of ITER application.
+The JET experiment will provide an integrated test in a real tokamak environment to be exploited for the validation of the codes and tools used for ITER assessment of water activation loads [83, 84].
+After an initial feasibility study [108] and successful proof of concept tests following DTE2 in 2022, it has been recently decided to install in 2023 two gamma spectrometers, i.e. sodium iodide (NaI) and bismuth germinate ($Bi_4Ge_3O{12}$) a.k.a.
+BGO scintillators, along with dosimeter

+(spherical IC), in the JET basement close to the cooling loop of the duct scraper of one of the NBIs (located on JET octant 4, as illustrated in figure 18 (left)).
+These detectors have provided online and local measurements of the energy spectrum and gamma dose rate during JET operation (with or without plasmas).
+Detailed Monte-Carlo particle transport and material activation calculations have been performed to prepare the experiment, optimize the detector position and shielding, and prepare for in-situ calibration of the gamma ray detectors.
+The experimental data will be used to validate multi-physics modeling methodologies in view of ITER application.

-In parallel, a new closed water activation loop is being constructed at the fission research reactor TRIGA Mark II at the Jožef Stefan Institute (JSI), Slovenia [101], as shown in Fig. 18 (right).
-The TRIGA reactor will serve as a well-defined and stable 6-7 MeV gamma-ray source, complementing JET and FNG experiments with new water activation experiments.
-These experiments will include shielding experiments using ITER-relevant materials, calibration of radiation detectors, investigation of short-lived moving radiation sources, and validation of computational codes and methods.
-The loop is expected to be commissioned in the second semester of 2023 for a series of experimental campaigns starting by the end of 2023 or early 2024.
-Application and validation of FLUNED and other general-purpose activation-Computational Fluid Dynamics tools in the planned water activation experiments at JET and the JSI-TRIGA reactor will enable the use of reliable simulation tools to study some ITER actively cooled components.
+In parallel, a new closed water activation loop, called KATANA, is being constructed at the fission research reactor TRIGA Mark II at the Jožef Stefan Institute (JSI), Slovenia [109], as shown in figure 18 (right).
+The KATANA irradiation facility will serve as a well-defined and stable 6-7 MeV gamma-ray source, complementing JET and FNG experiments with new water activation experiments.
+These experiments will include shielding experiments using ITER-relevant materials, calibration of radiation detectors, investigation of shortlived moving radiation sources, and validation of computational codes and methods.
+The loop has been successfully commissioned in the second semester of 2023 for a series of experimental campaigns starting in 2024.
+Application and validation of FLUNED and other general-purpose activationcomputational fluid dynamics tools in the planned water activation experiments at JET and the JSI-TRIGA reactor will enable the use of reliable simulation tools to study some ITER actively cooled components.
 This will allow for the reduction of expensive safety factors, as these tools can provide accurate predictions and assessments of water activation levels in these components.